 A native of England, Ellis was a decorated soccer player at the College of William & Mary before embarking on a coaching career, with successful stops as the head coach at the University of Illinois and UCLA.
 She was assistant coach for the gold-medal-winning U.S. Olympic Team at the 2008 Beijing and 2012 London Games, and was named Director of Youth National Teams, United States Soccer Federation, in 2011.

 Winning, however, is not the sole focus of Ellis’ leadership strategy.
-Instead, it is about building and maintaining relationships that will make people want to do their best – whether it’s on the field, at the office, or in the classroom.
+Instead, it is about building and maintaining relationships that will make people want to do their best – whether it’s on the field, at the office, in the classroom or the board room.
+Jill is currently utilizing her exceptional skill and winning strategies to lead the newly-established San Diego franchise of the National Women’s Soccer League that will begin competing in 2022.

 “Leadership now is about connecting – about that human touch,” she says.
-“It’s the human element of leadership that matters most.”
+“It’s the human element of leadership that matters most.
+I love the challenge of maximizing individual performance while achieving team goals.”

 Be Bold to Make Leadership Work

-As one of the most successful soccer coaches in history, Jill Ellis has plenty of experience in molding rosters of talented individuals into successful teams.
+As the winningest coach in U.S. Soccer history, Jill Ellis has plenty of experience in molding rosters of talented individuals into successful teams.

 Your team may not be playing for the World Cup, but Ellis’ message is universal, as she explains the three cornerstones to becoming a leader that people will follow: a successful connection with people, a clear and attainable direction, and personal humility.